TheJelmega/prog-lang/design/README.md

 <constraint-fn-param> := <name> { ',' <name> }* ':' <type>
 ```

-A constraint function or method is similar to a trait function or method, but does not support any of it's override features.
+A constraint function or method is similar to a trait function or method.
 The parameters are simplified version of normal function parameters, as they only correspond to the labels for a given function and doesn't care how they are used in the function implementation.